haonap/2clubSig/README.md

         year = {2021}}

 # Understanding and using the code
 The code should be straightforward if you start to read from file main.cpp.
 Necessary comments have been added in the code for easiness of understanding.
+Descriptions are added at the top of each function in functions.cpp and classes.cpp.
 As stated previously, the code is used for computing 2-club signatures.
 We present three methods for computing 2-club signatures, GSIP-F2, MW-2CLB, and MW-F2.

 In file main.cpp, the main function starts by reading in input parameters from file instance.txt.
 File instance.txt contains three entries, instance name, tau, and method (method is indexed by a number, 1 for GSIP-F2, 2 for MW-2CLB, and 3 for MW-F2).
 For instance name, please go into folder graphSequences and directly copy the name of a instance you would like to test on.
 Each instance is actually a graph sequence.
 For tau, you can pick any positive integer no bigger than the length of the graph sequence.
 For example, file instance.txt contains "karate_10_0.8 3 1" by default, which is instructing the code to compute a 3-persistent 2-club signature of the instance karate_10_0.8 using GSIP-F2.